+(a) Schedules

-- (a) Schedules - 1.
-All schedules and deployments are made and distributed by the AVP or designee. - Campus Safety personnel are to refrain from making any changes on the posted schedules.
+- All schedules and deployments are made and distributed by the AVP or designee. - Campus Safety personnel are to refrain from making any changes on the posted schedules.
 Schedules and assignments are subject to change as operational needs dictate.
-On-duty supervisors are authorized to make shortterm changes to the schedule when necessary to accommodate urgent or emergency circumstances. - i.
-Any change(s) made shall immediately be reported to the Captain. - ii.
-Any changes(s) shall immediately be communicated to all scheduled Watch Commanders affected by the change. - 3.
-It shall be the responsibility of the employee to regularly check the schedule for any changes made after the schedule was initially posted. - (b) Responsibility to Duty; Availability - 1.
-As indicated in all Campus Safety Job Descriptions, all employees are expected to be available to work their assigned shifts and maintain excellent attendance. - 2.
+On-duty supervisors are authorized to make shortterm changes to the schedule when necessary to accommodate urgent or emergency circumstances. - (a) Any change(s) made shall immediately be reported to the Lieutenant. - (b) Any changes(s) shall immediately be communicated to all scheduled Watch Commanders affected by the change. - 3.
+It shall be the responsibility of the employee to regularly check the schedule for any changes made after the schedule was initially posted.

+(b) Responsibility to Duty; Availability

+- 1. As indicated in all Campus Safety Job Descriptions, all employees are expected to be available to work their assigned shifts and maintain excellent attendance. - 2.
 Availability and assignments for work may include being scheduled on weekend, evening, or night hours, including during holidays. - 3.
 In any situation in which an employee has a significant personal scheduling conflict, the AVP or their designee will attempt to find alternative shifts or assignments for a temporary period to assist the employee.
-These accommodations however are neither assured nor indefinite. - (c) Shift Exchange - 1.
-Campus Safety personnel may exchange, upon mutual agreement of the parties involved, scheduled shift lines, isolated shifts, days, or hours.
+These accommodations however are neither assured nor indefinite.

+(c) Shift Exchange